adskankster/hoe/README.md

 SASS
 ----

 If you want to change the style.css file, you will need to install SASS.
-Then run the following command, in the \<base\>/public/stylesheets/ directory:
+Edit the style.scss file, then run the following command, in the \<base\>/public/stylesheets/ folder:

     sass --style expanded --line-numbers --load-path ../../node_modules/govuk_frontend_toolkit/stylesheets style.scss style.css